PaddlePaddle/PaddleNLP/CONTRIBUTING.md

    git branch -d my-cool-stuff
    ```

-### Code Review
+## Code Review

--  Please feel free to ping your reviewers by sending them the URL of your pull request via IM or email.
+-  Please feel free to ping your reviewers by @-mentioning the in the Pull Request.
 Please do this after your pull request passes the CI.

 - Please answer reviewers' every comment.
 If you are to follow the comment, please write "Done"; Otherwise, please start a discussion under the comment.